 Governor loosens restrictions on outdoor recreation

-The Governor’s order, Addendum 13, includes additional health and safety guidelines for these interactions, including following safety and hygiene protocols, limiting non-essential travel, and protecting those in at-risk categories, which should continue to stay home.
+The governor’s order, Addendum 13, includes additional health and safety guidelines for these interactions, including following safety and hygiene protocols, limiting non-essential travel, and protecting those in at-risk categories, which should continue to stay home.
 It also directs the Commissioner of Health to provide additional recommendations.

 Here’s what the new order said: “Effective May 7 all businesses and non-profit and government entities that support or offer outdoor recreation and outdoor fitness activities that require low or no direct physical contact may begin operations, subject to compliance with the health and safety guidelines and training requirements set out below, and applicable Agency of Commerce and Community Development (ACCD) guidance.
-These include, but are not limited to state and municipal parks, recreation associations, trail networks, golf courses, big game check stations and guided expeditions."
+These include, but are not limited to state and municipal parks, recreation associations, trail networks, golf courses, big game check stations and guided expeditions.

-Campgrounds, marinas and beaches are still to remain closed.
+Campgrounds, marinas and beaches still remain closed.

 Now that they are open, the golf courses are not operating the same as they have in the past.
 For instance, the Ralph Myhre clubhouse and locker rooms remain closed.
 Pencils, scorecards and ball markers will not be provided.
 Golf carts will be limited to one person, and everyone must bring their own clubs and handle their own golf bag.